 Mirta

-At Milonga de los Consagrados a woman caught my attention.
-Her body is so flexible that she can turn her hips over 90 degree against her upper body.
-In such twisted posture she can step in any direction while her torso is connected to her partner.
+At Milonga de los Consagrados, a woman caught my attention.
+Her body was so flexible that she could twist her hips over 90 degrees against her upper body.
+In such a twisted posture, she could step in any direction while maintaining a connection with her partner through her torso.

-I liked the way she danced and wanted to dance with her, so I gazed at her.
-Finally I caught her attention.
-As our eyes met I cabeceoed her and she noded back.
-I stood up and walked towards her, keeping my eyes at her all the way until I was standing in front of her.
-She gave me a smile, stood up and walked into my arms.
-We started to dance.
+I admired the way she danced and wanted to dance with her, so I gazed at her.
+Finally, I caught her attention.
+As our eyes met, I cabeceoed her, and she nodded back.
+I stood up and walked toward her, keeping my eyes on her the entire time until I was standing in front of her.
+She smiled, stood up, and walked into my arms.
+We began to dance.

-She is an incredible dancer, light, followed perfectly, as if she knew in advance how I wanted her to do every step.
-Every time I led her to do an ocho, I gave her extra time to show her style.
+She was an incredible dancer—light and perfectly in tune with me, as if she anticipated every step I intended for her.
+Each time I led her through an ocho, I gave her extra time to showcase her style.
 We danced in perfect harmony.
-When we finished the tanda she said she wanted me to have her card.
-I walked her back to her seat.
-She took out a card from her purse and handed it to me.
-On it printed “Mirta Mark, Profesora Nacional de Danzas”.
-“Let me know where you will be,” she said, “so we can dance again.”
+When the tanda ended, she said she wanted me to have her card.
+I walked her back to her seat, where she took out a card from her purse and handed it to me.
+On the card was printed, "Mirta Mark, Profesora Nacional de Danzas."
+"Let me know where you will be," she said, "so we can dance again."

 We danced again a few days later at Club Gricel.
-She didn’t feel very well that night, but she came anyway because I was leaving Buenos Aires next day.
-Unfortunately the floor was too crowded on that Saturday night and we couldn’t dance the way we would like to.
-I sent her an email to say goodbye the next morning.
-In her response she wrote, “These things do not happen every day… If you think the same way, let’s continue to write… and who knows, we may again have the opportunity, in Argentina or USA, to enjoy our dance and maybe an exquisite dinner…”
+She wasn’t feeling very well that night, but she came anyway because I was leaving Buenos Aires the next day.
+Unfortunately, the floor was too crowded that Saturday night, and we couldn’t dance the way we wanted.
+I sent her an email the next morning to say goodbye.
+In her response, she wrote, “These things do not happen every day… If you think the same way, let’s continue to write… and who knows, we may again have the opportunity, in Argentina or the USA, to enjoy our dance and maybe an exquisite dinner…”

-I miss that wonderful tanda with her and am looking forward to dancing with her again someday.
+I miss that wonderful tanda with her and look forward to dancing with her again someday.